nixworks/public/index.md

 ##### Ukrainian crisis
 ### [Mikheil Saakashvili, leader of the opposition Movement of New Forces party, who was deported from Ukraine to Poland, relocates to the Netherlands. ](/news/2018/02/14/mikheil-saakashvili-leader-of-the-opposition-movement-of-new-forces-party-who-was-deported-from-ukraine-to-poland-relocates-to-the-nether.md)
-_Context: Ukraine, Ukrainian crisis, Movement of New Forces, Poland, Netherlands, Mikheil Saakashvili_
+_Context: Poland, Ukraine, Mikheil Saakashvili, Ukrainian crisis, Movement of New Forces, Netherlands_

 ##### Politics of South Africa
 ### [Jacob Zuma resigns as President of South Africa effective immediately, following an ultimatum issued the day prior by African National Congress that ordered Zuma to step down as head of state or face a vote of no confidence by the South African Parliament to remove him from power within 48 hours of the declaration.
 Cyril Ramaphosa takes over as Acting President. ](/news/2018/02/14/jacob-zuma-resigns-as-president-of-south-africa-effective-immediately-following-an-ultimatum-issued-the-day-prior-by-african-national-congr.md)